ma-muhammadali/Habit-Tracker/README.md

 ## Installation
-Please download and install PyCharm IDE using below link\n https://www.jetbrains.com/pycharm/
+Please download and install PyCharm IDE using below link<br>
+https://www.jetbrains.com/pycharm/

 ## For Testing
-Please install pytest using below command\n pip install pytest
+Please install pytest using below command<br>
+pip install pytest

 ## Tested with pytest in 29th October 2022
-Assert list date in this test has been set up with specific test date, 29th October 2022\n For different date, need to adjust dates following the assert list\n Test folder : Habit_Tracker_Pytest (Habit_Tracker_Testing.py)\n From command prompt type: pytest -v .\Habit_Tracker_Testing.py
+[1] Assert list date in this test has been set up with specific test date, 29th October 2022 [2] For different date, need to adjust dates following the assert list [3] Test folder : Habit_Tracker_Pytest (Habit_Tracker_Testing.py) [4] From command prompt type: pytest -v .\Habit_Tracker_Testing.py

 ## Tutorial How to Use Habit Tracker